rohit256/Roman-Art-Analysis/README.md

 #### Work reference

 Some part of the work done(Data Collection and Annotation) has been taken from 'https://github.com/RedHenLab/RomanArtAnalysis'.
 This was the work done during 2016 Gsoc for Red hen on Roman Art Analysis.
 The codes were written in Python 2.7, so i made some changes and minor bug fixes to reproduce the code in python3.
+Some minor changes were :<br />
+ * urllib<br />
+ * unicode,str errors<br />
-Some minor changes were : urllib unicode,str errors inserting into file etc.
+ * inserting into file etc.